SnowflakePowered/librashader/README.md

 ![Nightly rust](https://img.shields.io/badge/rust-nightly-orange.svg)

 ## Installation
 For end-users, librashader is available from the [Open Build Service](https://software.opensuse.org//download.html?project=home%3Achyyran%3Alibrashader&package=librashader) for a variety of Linux distributions and platforms.
-Windows users can grab the latest DLL from [GitHub Releases](https://github.com/SnowflakePowered/librashader/releases).
+Windows and macOS users can grab the latest binaries from [GitHub Releases](https://github.com/SnowflakePowered/librashader/releases).

 ## Supported Render APIs
 librashader supports all modern graphics runtimes, including wgpu, Vulkan, OpenGL 3.3+ and 4.6 (with DSA),